Skip to content

 Available Ports for Connection

-The following ports are configured and open for connections:
+The following ports are open and configured for use:

 Starting, Stopping, and Updating

-Service management is handled via Docker Compose for the proxy and standard service commands for the host components.
+Service management is handled via systemd for system services and Docker Compose for containers.

 • ISPConfig Updates: